rgordonr/ets_instructions/README.md

 <img src="https://terpconnect.umd.edu/~rrinderk/TD_instructions/5.png" width="400">

-You are free to exit the app and go about your day.
+You are now free to exit the app and go about your day.

 # Reporting Context for your Emotions